A simple 2 W continuous-wave laser system for trapping ultracold metastable helium atoms at the 319.8 nm magic wavelength: Conclusion

 \section{Conclusion}

 In order to perform magic wavelength trapping of metastable helium atoms we have realized a laser system which produces over 2~W at 319.8~nm, with not yet an indication of a reduction of SHG efficiency at higher pump power.
 The setup is built from commercially available fiber lasers, amplifiers and SFG/SHG components.
+Similar performance should be possible in a spectral range of 310-325~nm with only minor changes in the required components (mainly limited by available wavelength ranges of the amplifiers).
 The produced UV light is used to trap an ultracold ($\sim 0.2 \ \mathrm{\mu K}$) thermal gas in a hybrid trap and a BEC in a two colour ODT.
 Trap losses are found to be mainly due to off-resonant scattering with a rate of 0.16(2) $\mathrm{s^{-1} \ W^{-1}}$.

 With this system we can make a sufficiently deep dipole trap in the UV while keeping the intrinsic losses at an acceptable level such that spectroscopy is possible.
 This opens the door to a full magic wavelength ODT and a more precise measurement of the $2 \ ^3 S \rightarrow 2 \ ^1 S$ transition frequency.